St Stephen's Uniting Church

-St Stephen's Uniting Church is a heritage-listed Uniting Church located at 197 Macquarie Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
-Developed initially as St Stephen's Presbyterian Church, it was designed by Finlay Munro Jnr and John Reid and built from 1935 to 1937 by Kell & Rigby.
+St Stephen's Uniting Church is a congregation of the Uniting Church located at 197 Macquarie Street, in the Sydney central business district, in the City of Sydney local government area of New South Wales, Australia.
+It is part of the Sydney Presbytery and the NSW-ACT Synod.

+Founded initially as St Stephen's Presbyterian Church, the building was designed by Finlay Munro Jnr and John Reid and built from 1935 to 1937 by Kell & Rigby.
 It was added to the New South Wales State Heritage Register on 3 September 2004.

+The current minister is Reverend Ken Day.

 History

 The present St Stephen's Church is the second church of that name in Macquarie Street, the fourth in the precinct.
 The congregation were originally housed in St Stephen's Church in Phillip Street, and later in the Iron Church in Macquarie Street.
 The second St Stephen's was located south of the present church in Macquarie Street.